Father at window shot in face, Afghan witness says

 Strategic considerations didn't figure in Haji Samad's emotions.
 Like other villagers, he now sees the Americans as the enemy.

-Samad said he had been away when the violence hit Belandai but he realised something was wrong when he saw villagers gathered outside his home.
+Samad said he had been away when the violence hit Belandai but he realized something was wrong when he saw villagers gathered outside his home.

 "I saw all 11 of my family members, including my children and grandchildren, who were killed," he said, crying.
 "They dropped some chemical materials on the bodies and burned them."